Seamless Migration from Medium to Self-Hosted Website

 Create a Jekyll Blog from a Template

-The default Jekyll Blog style is very simple.
-You can find a style you like from the following websites and apply it:
+The default Jekyll blog style is very simple.
+You can find styles you like from the following websites and apply them:

-The installation method generally uses gem-based themes, but some repositories offer installation via Fork or even one-click installation.
-Each template may have different installation methods, so please refer to the template’s usage instructions.
+The installation method generally uses gem-based themes, while some Repos offer installation via Fork; some even provide one-click installation.
+In short, each theme may have a different installation method, so please refer to the theme’s documentation for usage.

-Additionally, please note that since we are deploying to GitHub Pages, not all templates are compatible according to the official documentation.
+Also, note that since we are deploying to GitHub Pages, according to the official documentation, not all themes are supported.

 Chirpy Template

-Other templates rarely offer similar one-click installations.
-If you’re unfamiliar with Jekyll or GitHub Pages, starting with this template is a good way to get acquainted.
-I may update this article later to discuss other template installation methods.
+Other templates rarely offer a similar one-click installation.
+For those unfamiliar with Jekyll and GitHub Pages, using this template first is a better way to get started.
+I will update the article later to cover installation methods for other templates when there is a chance.

 https://github.com/cotes2020/chirpy-starter/generate

-• Ensure you select “Public” for the repository.
+Be sure to select the “Public” visibility for the repository.

 Git Clone the Project